adrianAnyansi/LeagueAutoTimer/README.md

 - Only supports group stage teams.

 # Current Features
-- Tracks WAIT: (Ads between games), BAN: ban phase, GAME: in game, REPLAY: replays, PAUSE: pauses in game and out of game.
+- Tracks ban, game, replay, pause and ads states.
 - Tracks the timer and resyncs every 15s.
 - Tracks team names and displays logos
 - Can tell when pauses occur and pause timer, will keep timer playing during replays.